 - These free persona templates from Hubspot will help you get started

-Get the persona right, and you’ll improve your content’s conversion rates, acquire more leads and engage them more often.
+Get the persona right, and you’re well on the way to having a solid B2B PR strategy.
+You’ll improve your content’s conversion rates, acquire more leads and engage them more often.

-WHAT ARE YOU TRYING TO SAY, AND WHERE ARE YOU SAYING IT?
+CONTENT: WHAT ARE YOU TRYING TO SAY AND WHERE ARE YOU SAYING IT?